jeremytammik/the_building_coder_blog/a/2065_context_estore_da4r.md

 }</code></pre>

 There is only one place that the ActiveAddInId is null and Revit API in in Context, inside the APS Design Automation for Revit event.
-That is a bug/limitation and what prompted me to take a closer look at the ActiveAddInId proprerty, discussed in more depth in the thread on [Revit design automation extensible storage "Writing of Entities of this Schema is not allowed to the current add-in" error](https://forums.autodesk.com/t5/revit-api-forum/revit-design-automation-extensible-storage-quot-writing-of/td-p/12833018).
+That is a bug/limitation and what prompted me to take a closer look at the ActiveAddInId property, discussed in more depth in the thread on [Revit design automation extensible storage "Writing of Entities of this Schema is not allowed to the current add-in" error](https://forums.autodesk.com/t5/revit-api-forum/revit-design-automation-extensible-storage-quot-writing-of/td-p/12833018).
 Because I now know how the ActiveAddInId works, I can use ExternalService inside Design Automation for Revit to make the event run in a valid ActiveAddInId.
 So, I created